stoshfabricius/lhl-lectures/w03d2-breakout/README.md

 We need to create this website to work on all browsers and it has some interactive components that will require the use of client side code (JavaScript) to provide that functionality

-John Resig released jQuery on August 26th, 2006 and changed the front-end development landscape forever.
+jQuery was released on August 26th, 2006 and changed the front-end development landscape forever.

 ## Why does jQuery Exist